roshanis/10kings/chapter10_raja_bhoja_paramara.md

 "His Majesty's final strategy was brilliant in conception but catastrophic in execution," explained Vasudeva, the former royal strategist whom I found living in exile in a village north of Dhara.
 "He had concluded that conventional alliances were impossible given his conflicts with other rulers.
 Instead, he decided to employ... unconventional methods."

 The plan that Vasudeva described chilled my blood.
-Bhoja had begun systematically assassinating the learned advisors of rival kingdoms—not military commanders or political leaders, but scholars, architects, and administrative experts whose knowledge made their rulers effective.
+Bhoja had begun systematically assassinating the learned advisors of rival kingdoms, not military commanders or political leaders, but scholars, architects, and administrative experts whose knowledge made their rulers effective.

 "Chalukya court astronomers began dying of mysterious illnesses.
 Chola military engineers suffered unfortunate accidents.
 Kalachuri legal scholars disappeared during routine journeys between cities.
 His Majesty called it 'strategic intellectual degradation', eliminating the knowledge base that allowed his enemies to compete with Paramara capabilities."

 The campaign was initially successful.
 Within two years, several rival kingdoms found themselves dependent on less capable advisors, their administrative efficiency declining, their military innovations stagnating.
 Yet the consequences proved disastrous.

-"When the other kings realized what was happening," Vasudeva continued, "they began coordinating their own campaign—not against Paramara territories, but against Paramara scholars.
+"When the other kings realized what was happening," Vasudeva continued, "they began coordinating their own campaign, not against Paramara territories, but against Paramara scholars.
 The warfare became mutual, and the knowledge traditions that had made all our kingdoms great began to collapse under systematic assault."

 The result was a cycle of assassination and counter-assassination that devastated the scholarly communities of Central India.
 Libraries were burned, universities closed, networks of learning that had taken centuries to develop vanished within a few years.
 Bhoja had attempted to gain advantage through superior knowledge, only to trigger a conflict that destroyed knowledge itself.